local

 What you add to the task depends on your model:

 1. Image classification: In this case, the model’s predictions could be a list of labels and their scores.
 You could then pick the label with the highest score, add it as eg["label"] and annotate whether it’s correct.
-You could also use the labels with the highest scores to pre-select answers in a choice interface, or use a sorter like prefer_uncertain or prefer_high_scores to decide which examples to send out for annotation.
+You could also use the labels with the highest scores to pre-select answers in a

 2. Object detection: In this case, the model would predict bounding boxes and their labels.
 For each bounding box, you could add an entry to eg["spans"] with a "label" and "points" describing the coordinates.
 If you use the image_manual interface, you’ll be able to remove incorrect boxes and add new ones.
 If you use the image interface and yield out one task for each bounding box, you’ll be able to accept or reject the individual predictions separately.